 But as with all things concerning health, there’s considerable debate in the medical community, which questions whether the therapy provides such benefit.

-The FDA is still weighing the evidence, but an advisory panel recommended the agency restrict testosterone therapy to just diagnosed cases of hypogonadism, meaning companies couldn’t market it for age-related testosterone decline.
+The FDA is still weighing the evidence, but an advisory panel recommended the agency restrict Testosterone therapy to recently diagnosed cases of hypogonadism, meaning companies couldn’t market it for age-related Testosterone decline.

 The FDA is not required to follow the recommendations of its advisory panels but usually, does.